levinalex/orthanctool/README.md

     	continuously poll for changes (default true) -poll-interval int
     	poll interval in seconds (default 60)
+  -sweep int
+    	yield all existing instances every N seconds.
+0 to disable (default).
+Implies -all
 ```

 Change JSON has the following format: